elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 By modelling IO devices with processes, the Erlang <abbr title="Virtual Machine">VM</abbr> allows different nodes in the same network to exchange file processes in order to read/write files in between nodes.
 Of all IO devices, there is one that is special to each process: the **group leader**.

-When you write to `:stdio`, you are actually sending a message to the group leader, which writes to the standard-input file descriptor:
+When you write to `:stdio`, you are actually sending a message to the group leader, which writes to the standard-output file descriptor:

 ```iex
 iex> IO.puts :stdio, "hello"